ripple-pay/ripplepay-api/README.md

 # RipplePay-Description
-  * Ripplepay is a mutli-currency business to business solution that is built on xrp ledger.
+  * Ripplepay is a mutli-currency cross-border business to business  payment solution that is built on the xrp ledger.
-  * The API is written in python, django and django rest framework.
+  * This API is written using python, django and django rest framework.
 # Third Party API Services
   # Messari
     * Messari was used in this project to get the current price of 1XRP token to 1USD